shrugs/fivestar/README.md

 4. `npm run dev` runs the webpack dev server for serving the frontend
 5. visit `localhost:3000` to see everything working
 6. `npm run prod` builds the frontend into a bundle. always run this before deploying anywhere
-7. Note, I haven't actually tested this process, so there might be some gotchas.
+7. Note, I haven't actually tested this process from scratch, so I might have skipped an obvious step.